Updated: Public health management of cases and contacts associated with COVID-19

 Discontinuation of isolation for cases in the community

-The PHA should direct the discontinuation of isolation of cases in the community (i.e., those not hospitalized or residents of long-term care facilities).
+The PHA should direct the discontinuation of isolation of cases in the community (i.e., those not hospitalized or residents of long-term care facilities) Footnoteb.
 Criteria may include:

-- The case is afebrile and has improved clinically; absence of cough should not be required for those known to have chronic cough or for those who are experiencing reactive airways post infection.
+- absence of cough should also not be required for those known to have chronic cough or for those who are experiencing reactive airways post infection

-- At least 10 days have passed since the date their positive specimen was collected.
+- at least 10 days have passed since the date their positive specimen was collected and the case remained asymptomatic

 Contact management

-It is important to identify and manage the contacts of cases of COVID-19 to reduce ongoing transmission of the virus in the community.
+It continues to be important to identify and manage the contacts of cases of COVID-19 to reduce ongoing transmission of the virus in the community Footnote24, particularly with the presence of VOCs in Canada (e.g., the Delta and Omicron variants), as well as the implications around decreased protection against infection over time and breakthrough infections among vaccinated populations.
 Several objectives may be achieved through contact management activities by PHAs, including:

-- To facilitate early implementation of public health measures as appropriate, depending on the contact's exposure risk; and
+- to facilitate early implementation of public health measures as appropriate, depending on the contacts' exposure risks, and

-Early identification of contacts, and direction regarding diagnostic testing for COVID-19 based on existing PT testing strategies, is a key component of rapid case identification and management to reduce transmission of the coronavirus.
+Early identification of contacts, and direction regarding diagnostic testing for COVID-19 based on existing PT testing strategies, is a key component of rapid case identification and management to reduce transmission of SARS-CoV-2.
+With the many unknowns associated with VOCs, testing of vaccinated individuals will be an important consideration of contact management.

-Outbreaks may have a greater impact on certain groups due to their social, economic, health, or other vulnerabilities, such as living in a remote and isolated community, living in poverty or crowded settings, having underlying health conditions, or advanced age.
-For case and contact finding in the context of an outbreak in these populations, it may be useful for the PHA to adopt a more sensitive definition for those at high risk of exposure (i.e., close contacts), to facilitate case finding.
+Outbreaks may have a greater impact on certain groups due to their social, economic, health, or other risk factors, such as older age, having chronic medical conditions, living in a remote and isolated community, or living in poverty or crowded settings.

-The public health approach to COVID-19 case and contact management to date has been largely focused on interrupting chains of transmission through forward contact tracing, which involves identifying individuals at risk of exposure to SARS-CoV-2 from an identified case.
-The goal of forward tracing is to identify and quarantine (self-isolate), or facilitate self-monitoring of, potentially exposed individuals to stop future chains of transmission.
+The public health approach to COVID-19 case and contact management has largely focused on interrupting chains of transmission through contact tracing by identifying individuals at risk of exposure to SARS-CoV-2 from an identified case.
+The primary goal of contact tracing is to identify and to quarantine, or to facilitate self-monitoring of, individuals who are potentially exposed to a case to stop future chains of transmission.

 Contacts should be identified and managed as per the recommendations in this document, where feasible based on public health resources.
-The level and intensity of public health actions may vary among jurisdictions according to the local epidemiology of COVID-19 at a given time.
+The level and intensity of public health actions may vary among jurisdictions according to the local epidemiology of COVID-19 at a given time and the identification of VOCs.
 Alternative contact management strategies that PHAs may consider when resources are constrained are detailed below.

 Given that transmission of SARS-CoV-2 can occur from cases who are symptomatic, pre-symptomatic, or asymptomatic, contact tracing should include: